AdobeDocs/commerce-extensibility/src/pages/events/convert-existing-fields.md

 ```
 ## Converter definition

 The converter class must implement `FieldConverterInterface`.
 This interface contains the `convert` method, which accepts the following arguments.
-It returns an mixed type.
+It returns a mixed type.

 `public function convert(mixed $value, Event $event): mixed`

-You must create a separate class for each field to be added.

-In the following example, the `TestConverterName` class updates the value of the `name` field in the `eventData` array.
+In the following example, the `TestConverterName` converter class updates the value of the `name` field in the `eventData` array.

-In the provided code excerpt, the initial value of the `name` field was `Men` and after applying the converter, the revised value is now `Test Name`
+In the provided code excerpt, the initial value of the `name` field was `Men` and after applying the converter, the updated value is now `Test Name`
 ```php
 <?php
 /**